camunda-community-hub/camunda-8-examples/twitter-review-java-springboot/readme.md

 Requirements:

+* Camunda Platform 8
 * Java >= 17
 * Maven

 ## How to run

 * Download/clone the code in this folder.
-* You need to set your Camunda cloud client connection details in the file `application.properties`.
+* Create a Camunda 8 SaaS cluster and add API client connection details in the file `application.properties`.
 Simply replace the existing sample values.
 * Run the application:

 ```